-The Keystone Jazz Collective is a collaboration of jazz artists, based in the state of Pennsylvania, coming together to bring to light the historical and contemporary contributions to jazz music by Pennsylvanians.
+"The Keystone Jazz Collective is a collaboration of Jazz Artists, Based in the state of Pennsylvania, coming together to bring to light the historical and contemporary contributions to Jazz music by Pennsylvanian’s.
 Pennsylvania has birthed and nurtured many composers, musicians and bandleaders.
-These artists play a significant role in America’s jazz history.
-The Keystone Collective is a state wide, multi-generational ensemble that honors the past, plays in the present and creates for the future.
+These artists play a significant role in Jazz history.
+The KJC is a statewide, multi-generational ensemble that honors the past, plays in the present and creates for the future.”

 Bassist/composer Nimrod Speaks began playing at the age of 14.
 After years of study completing his Masters degree in Jazz Studies from Rutgers University, Speaks gained many opportunities to perform with prolific artists like Bootsie Barnes, Allan Harris, and Tim Warfield.
 He has performed at some of the most prestigious venues and festivals around the world including the Kimmel Center for the Performing Arts in Philadelphia, The Blue Note in New York, the Brighten Alternative Jazz Festival in the UK and the Atlanta Jazz Festival.
 He currently teaches at Eastern University.

 Speaks recently toured with Postmodern Jukebox and currently Philadelphia area artists and national groups.